 INTRODUCTION

 For young Aboriginal and Torres Strait Islander (Aboriginal) Australians, adolescence and young adulthood can be complicated by experience of trauma, poverty and discrimination [1, 2].
-In keeping with this, young Aboriginal Australians have significantly higher rates of psychological distress, symptoms of serious mental illness, and rates of suicide than their non-Aboriginal peers [1] [2].
-This is accompanied by an increased risk of substance use disorders, and these, together with mental health disorders and injuries, contribute the greatest excess (77%) of burden of morbidity and mortality for young (15-24 years) Aboriginal Australians [3].
+Young Aboriginal Australians have significantly higher rates of psychological distress, symptoms of serious mental illness, and rates of suicide than their non-Aboriginal peers [1] [2].
+This is accompanied by an increased risk of substance use disorders, and these, together with mental health disorders and injuries, contribute the greatest burden of morbidity and mortality (77%) for young (15-24 years) Aboriginal Australians [3].
 Household survey data on substance use by Aboriginal young people (aged 15-24) are limited, but suggest just under a third (32.5%) report illicit drug use (including petrol sniffing) in the last 12 months [4].
 Aboriginal young people who inject drugs are more likely to share needles and to contract hepatitis C than their non-Indigenous counterparts [5].
-These increased risks from mental health and substance use are also seen in youth of other indigenous peoples which have experienced colonisation, typically with associated oppression and exclusion [6, 7].
+The youth of other indigenous peoples who have experienced colonisation [6, 7] are also at increased risk from mental health and substance use.

-As almost two thirds of Aboriginal Australians were aged under 30 in 2014-5 and 35% of these live in major cities [4], ensuring adequate healthcare for young urban Aboriginal Australians is important.
-However healthcare is often underutilised by young Aboriginal people, who may prefer to seek help from extended family or friends [8-10].
-Even non-Indigenous young people report confidentiality and anonymity concerns as barriers to accessing health services [8, 9 , 11-14].
-For Aboriginal young people an added concern may be that being seen accessing certain specialised services may shame themselves or their family [8, 9, 14].
-In addition, lengthy wait times, services not available when required, transport issues and cost have all been identified as obstacles to health care access [15].
-Primary healthcare is accessible and whole-of-person care, provided in the community, and is often the first point of contact with the health system [16].
-It has less stigma associated with attendance, and can provide accessible and integrated care as well as early intervention, and coordination and ongoing management of mental health and substance use disorders [17].
-However there is little specific data on how well primary healthcare services meet the needs of young Aboriginal people who use illicit drugs.
+Two thirds of Aboriginal Australians aged under 30 in 2014-5 live in major cities [4],.
+However, healthcare is often underutilised by young urban Aboriginal people, who may prefer to seek help from extended family or friends [8-10].
+Aboriginal young people have reported a number of barriers to accessing primary health care including confidentiality and anonymity concerns that are also described by Non Aboriginal youth [8, 9, 11-14].
+In particular, young Aboriginal people note issues being identified accessing specialised services that may shame themselves or their family [8, 9, 14].
+In addition, lengthy wait times, a lack of service availability, transport issues and cost have all been noted as obstacles to accessing health care [15].
+Primary healthcare is often the first point of contact Aboriginal youth have with the health system [16] that aims to provide access to early interventions and the coordinated ongoing management of mental health and substance use disorders [17].
+However, there is la lack of data on how primary healthcare services meet the needs of young Aboriginal people who use illicit drugs.

-In one study relating to specialised drug treatment services (rather than primary care), 46% of Aboriginal drug users participating were aged 16-25 years.
+A study examining specialised drug treatment services (rather than primary care), found that 46% of Aboriginal drug user clients were aged 16-25 years.
 Respondents reported a preference for services that were Aboriginal-controlled or for culturally appropriate non-Aboriginal specific services [18].
-Generally however, there appears to be a lack of young Aboriginal voices in drug and alcohol research.
+However, there appears to be a lack of young Aboriginal voices in drug and alcohol research.

-To allow these voices to be heard, recruitment and data collection techniques may need to be tailored [14, 19, 20].
-Recruitment via traditional methods (phone, post, email) may be difficult due to poorer access to mobile phones or email [14].
+To prioritise these voices in research so that they can inform the improvement of primary health care services, recruitment and data collection techniques may need to be tailored [14, 19, 20].
+Recruitment via traditional methods (phone, post, email) may be difficult due to issues accessing to mobile phones or email [14].
 Young people may be reluctant to take part in face-to-face research regarding sensitive topics, such as substance use, due to confidentiality concerns, shame, and/or fear of legal or disciplinary repercussions [19, 21, 22].
-Generally in surveys of Aboriginal Australians substance use is believed to be under-reported [23].
-This may be due to perceived lack of anonymity [20, 23], a lack of cultural appropriateness of interviewer-led or pen-and-paper data collection approaches, and/or social desirability bias [20, 23, 24].
+Substance use is believed to be under-reported in surveys of Aboriginal Australians [23].
+This may be the result of perceived lack of anonymity [20, 23], culturally inappropriate interviewer-led or pen-and-paper data collection approaches, and/or social desirability bias [20, 23, 24].